Sailing La Vagabonde Vlogs

 The focus is not into passage making with a strict planned route or timeline.
 There are no fixed rota of passage making essentials, navigation, boat maintenance, victualling vlogs etc. A common framework in sail cruising content.

 So it’s an audience that are into alternate lifestyles with a lean towards sailing.
 They watch as Riley and Elayna go about their lives with Lenny and now Darwin on board their catamaran as they sail from one destination to another.
-Typically 20 minutes or less per week with a sit down explanation by both of them about the day, the plans for the week ahead and what their subscribers and patron can expect.
+Typically 20 minutes or less per week with a sit down explanation from both of them about the day, the plans for the week ahead and what their subscribers and patron can expect.

 After 7 years, they have yet to complete a circumnavigation albeit they have crossed the Atlantic a few times and the Pacific once.
 A reflection of their Youtube business model.
 Their favoured locations are the Bahamas and the Mediterranean.
 There are however plans to cover Asia and Australia after they get their Trimaran.